-Figure~\ref{fig:perc_transition}(d) shows the physical implementation of the link creation with NVs.
-The nuclear spins (red spheres) function as ``client qubits" that store entanglement.
-They are coupled to the NV electronic spins - ``broker qubits" - that are entangled remotely by Bell measurements mediated by photons.
-In each time step, we attempt to create one edge (entanglement) at each node by heralded entanglement mediated by photons.
-To be specific, we consider the Barret-Kok entanglement protocol ~\cite{2005.PRA.Barrett-Kok.entprot} on the broker qubits of neighboring nodes/sites.
-If the probabilistic Bell measurement succeeds, the electron spins of the corresponding NVs are entangled.
-This entanglement is then transferred to the nuclear spin with an entanglement swapping procedure, as illustrated in Fig.~\ref{fig:perc_transition}(f) and described in detail in the supplementary material~\cite{supp_percatmem} and Ref.~\cite{2014.PRX.Nemoto-Munro.DiamQCArch}.
-The whole cycle from initialization to entanglement swapping takes approximately $t_0 = 5~\mu$s based on recent experimental demonstrations~\cite{2015.Nature.Hensen-Hanson.BellTest}~\cite{supp_percatmem}.
+Figure~\ref{fig:perc_transition}(d) shows the physical implementation of bond creation (entanglement) with NVs.
+The nuclear spins (red spheres) are `client qubits' that store entanglement.
+They are coupled to NV electronic spins (`broker qubits'), that can be entangled remotely by photon-mediated Bell measurements.
+In each time step, we attempt to create one bond (entanglement) at each node.
+We consider the Barrett-Kok protocol ~\cite{2005.PRA.Barrett-Kok.entprot} on the broker qubits of neighboring nodes.
+If the probabilistic Bell measurement succeeds, the electron spins in each node are entangled.
+This entanglement is transferred to the nuclear spins with the entanglement swapping procedure, as illustrated in Fig.~\ref{fig:perc_transition}(d) \cite{supp_percatmem,2014.PRX.Nemoto-Munro.DiamQCArch}.
+The whole cycle from initialization to entanglement swapping is assumed to be approximately $t_0 = 5~\upmu$s based on experimental demonstrations~\cite{2015.Nature.Hensen-Hanson.BellTest, supp_percatmem}.